 Stand out by being yourself.
 On a series like “Bridgerton,” whose casting is inclusive and racially diverse, those who may have hesitated to audition for period pieces in the past should feel emboldened to show off what makes them unique.
 CD Allison Jones (“Lady Bird,” “Curb Your Enthusiasm”) urges actors to embrace what sets them apart.
 “A different look is important.
 A real look is important.
 What you really bring to the part is important.
 Bring something of yourself to the part, because we’re looking for that,” she said.

-For Netflix casting news and more, click here!
+For the Netflix casting calls and jobs, click here!